The Name of the Rose (film): Plot

 Franciscan friar William of Baskerville and his novice, Adso of Melk, arrive at an early 14th-century Benedictine abbey in Northern Italy.
 A mysterious death has occurred ahead of an important theological Church conference—a young illuminator appears to have committed suicide.
-William, known for his deductive and analytical mind, confronts the worried Abbot and gains permission to investigate the death.
-Over the next few days, several other bizarre deaths occur.
+William confronts the worried Abbot and gains permission to investigate the death.
+Over the next days, several other bizarre deaths occur.

 William and Adso make the acquaintance of Salvatore, a hunchback who speaks gibberish in various languages, and his handler and protector, Remigio da Varagine.
 William deduces from Salvatore's use of the term "penitenziagite" that he had once been a member of a heretical sect and infers that Salvatore and Remigio may have been involved in the killings.
-Meanwhile, Adso encounters a peasant girl who sneaked into the abbey to trade sexual favors for food who seduces him and has sex with him.
+Meanwhile, Adso encounters a peasant girl who snuck into the abbey to trade sexual favors for food.
+She seduces him and has sex with him.

-Investigating, William and Adso deduce that the blackened fingers and tongues of the dead monks are in some way connected with a book that has gone missing, which they endeavour to find before more monks are killed.
-Keen to head off accusations of the murders being the work of the Devil, the protagonists discover and explore a labyrinthine library in the abbey's forbidden principal tower.
+Investigating, William and Adso deduce that the blackened fingers and tongues of the dead monks are somehow connected with a book that has gone missing, which they endeavour to find before more monks are killed.
+Keen to head off accusations of the murders being the work of the Devil, the duo discovers and explores a labyrinthine library in the abbey's forbidden principal tower.
 William finds that it is "one of the greatest libraries in all Christendom," containing dozens of works by Classical masters such as Aristotle, thought to have been lost for centuries.
-William deduces that the library is kept hidden because such advanced knowledge, coming from pagan philosophers, is difficult to reconcile with Christianity.
+The library is kept hidden because such advanced knowledge, coming from pagan philosophers, is difficult to reconcile with Christianity.

 His investigations are curtailed by the arrival of Bernardo Gui of the Inquisition, summoned for the conference and keen to prosecute those he deems responsible for the deaths.
 William and Bernard have clashed in the past, and the zealous inquisitor has no time for theories outside his own.
 Salvatore and the girl are found fighting over a black cockerel while in the presence of a black cat.
 Gui presents this as irrefutable proof that they are in league with Satan and tortures Salvatore into a false confession.
 Salvatore, Remigio, and the girl are dragged before a tribunal, where Gui intimidates the Abbot into concurring with his judgment of heresy.
-But William, also "invited" by Gui to serve on the panel of judges, refuses to confirm the accusations of murder, pointing out that the murderer could read Greek, a skill that Remigio doesn't possess.
+But William, also "invited" by Gui to serve on the panel of judges, refuses to confirm the accusations of murder, pointing out that the murderer could read Greek, a skill that Remigio does not possess.
 Gui resorts to extracting a confession from Remigio by the threat of torture, and clearly plans to take care of William for good.